-Hulu is an excellent streaming platform full of shows from network television and original series.
-Here’s my list of recommended Hulu shows.
+Hulu is a streaming platform full of shows from network television and original series.
+Here’s my list of good shows to watch on Hulu.

 Hulu is a popular streaming platform that has access to many network television series.
 Some of the most popular networks on Hulu include ABC, FX, and NBC.
 Hulu is an excellent streaming service for those without cable because they offer many current shows as they air.
 That way you don’t have to wait for the entire season before the show is available.

-Here are my recommended Hulu shows.
-There are a lot of shows to watch on Hulu, but these are my favorites.
+Here are some good shows to watch on Hulu.
+These are mostly my favorites.
 And the list is always changing!
 Many of these shows are only available to Hulu members and aren’t on other streaming platforms.
-And don’t forget, if you’re a Disney Plus subscriber, then you can get a Hulu discount!

 Younger (TV Land)

 Like any good Millennial, I grew up watching Lizzie McGuire on Disney Channel and blaring “Why Not” in my bedroom.
 When I heard Hilary Duff was returning to TV in a show called Younger, I was totally on board!
 I originally only started the show for Hilary, but was hooked within a few episodes because the whole cast is AMAZING!